diractions/diractions-website/content/posts/2025-05-migrate-to-hugo/index.md

 showtoc: true
 ShowBreadCrumbs: false
 cover:
-  image: "carriza-maiquez-RTdvy9izXvw-unsplash.jpg"
+  image: "cover.png"
-  alt: "Laptop with new website announcement"
+  alt: "Laptop with old Diractions website on it"
-  caption: "Photo by Carriza Maiquez on Unsplash"
 ---

 ## I used to spend more time updating plugins than writing